spcourse/sp2/20 News/functional programming/10 functional programming.md

 	return map(lambda s: s.isupper(), t)
 ```

 So, which is better?
 That depends on the goal, personal taste, and context.
 I tend to prefer functional solutions because the resulting code looks cleaner.
-But I avoid lambda functions because they don't help the readability of the code.
+But I tend to avoid lambda functions because they don't help the readability of the code.
 So in this case I would probably opt for method 3.
 But there are many good arguments to make for the other methods.
 The most important is to be consistent.
 Try to choose one style of programming and stick to it throughout the project.